daboynb/vanced_apk_standalone/README.md

 # Disclaimer

 Those builds are selfmade because when the mirrors of vanced manager will be down I will not need to trust some random people on the internet.
-If you trust me use this, otherwise download the manager and see if the mirrors still works.
+If you trust me use this, otherwise download the manager and see if the mirrors still work.

 # How I've made them and how you can make it by yourself